Joe Comartin: Political career

 Having grown up without a father and being especially aware of the strain that put on a family, Comartin had delayed any political aspirations until after his children were grown.
 Comartin ran for MP in his home riding of Windsor—St. Clair in the 1997 Canadian federal election.
 Comartin campaigned on job creation and expanding healthcare coverage against Liberal incumbent Shaughnessy Cohen, who was considered vulnerable after a personal finance scandal in which she defaulted on her debt.
-Other notable candidates included Mayor of Tecumseh Harold Downs and national party treasurer Bruck Easton for the Reform and Progressive Conservative parties respectively.
+Other notable candidates included Mayor of Tecumseh Harold Downs for the Reform Party, and national party treasurer Bruck Easton for the Progressive Conservatives.
 Despite the scandal and frequent appearances on his behalf by Leader of the NDP Alexa McDonough, Comartin was defeated, placing second to Cohen.
 The 1997 election was also marred by personal tragedy; Comartin's mother died in the first week of the campaign, with her second husband having predeceased her seven years earlier, and in the week following the campaign, Comartin's youngest son Adam was in a motorcycle accident which left his right arm permanently paralyzed.

 After Cohen's sudden death in office, Comartin ran in the 1999 by-election to replace her.
 Comartin's main opponent was city councillor Rick Limoges, who defeated Cohen's widower, Jerry Cohen, for the Liberal nomination.
 While the by-election was mainly considered a competition between Comartin and Limoges, Bruck Easton was once again fielded as the candidate of the Progressive Conservatives, while Reform nominated mortgage broker and former magician Scott Cowan.
 Comartin's campaign manager Joe MacDonald was assigned to him by the NDP.
 MacDonald was a well-known party insider and campaign manager.
 Comartin ultimately lost by less than one hundred votes to Limoges in what was initially expected to be a Liberal landslide.
 Besides a general decline in Liberal popularity, it was speculated that the closeness of the race was in part because of high ticket sales in Windsor for an anticipated Detroit Tigers game happening on the same day.
 The game may have deflated voter turnout to the detriment of Limoges.
 Comartin later claimed that MacDonald had not believed that he had a chance of winning and had not worked as hard as he could have because of it.
 MacDonald denied the allegation, and charged that the problems with the campaign were because of interference by Comartin's family.